-The plan has 5 cost sharing tiers
+The plan has Tier 5 cost sharing tiers

-Every drug on the plan's Drug List is in one of 5 cost sharing tiers.
+Every drug on the plan's "Drug List" is in one of Tier 5 cost sharing tiers.
 In general, the higher the cost sharing tier number, the higher your cost for the drug:

-- Cost-sharing Tier 1 includes preferred generic drugs and Select Insulins.
+- Cost-sharing Tier 1 includes preferred generic drugs.
 This is the lowest tier.
-You pay the lowest copay for drugs in this tier. - Cost-sharing Tier 2 includes generic drugs. - Cost-sharing Tier 3 includes preferred brand-name drugs and Select Insulins. - Cost-sharing Tier 4 includes non-preferred brand-name drugs and Select Insulins. - Cost-sharing Tier 5 includes specialty drugs.
+You do not have a copay for drugs in this tier. - Cost-sharing Tier 2 includes generic drugs. - Cost-sharing Tier 3 includes preferred brand-name drugs and insulins. - You pay \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 4 includes non-preferred drugs and insulins. - O You pay \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 5 includes specialty drugs.
 This is the highest tier.
 Drugs in this category are generally more expensive and cost you more at the pharmacy.